Blacklight: Fluorescent

 Two blacklight fluorescent tubes, showing use.
 The top is a F15T8/BLB 18-inch, 15-watt tube, used in a standard plug-in fluorescent fixture.
 The bottom is an F8T5/BLB 12-inch, 8-watt tube, used in a portable battery-powered blacklight sold as a pet urine detector.

 Fluorescent blacklight tubes are typically made in the same fashion as normal fluorescent tubes except that a phosphor that emits UVA light instead of visible white light is used on the inside of the tube.
 The type most commonly used for blacklights, designated blacklight blue or "BLB" by the industry, has a dark blue filter coating on the tube, which filters out most visible light, so that fluorescence effects can be observed.
 These tubes have a dim violet glow when operating.
-They should not be confused with "blacklight" or "BL" tubes, which have no filter coating, and have a brighter blue color.
+They should not be confused with "blacklight" or "BL" tubes, which have no filter coating, and have a brighter blue color (see below).
 These are made for use in "bug zapper" insect traps where the emission of visible light does not interfere with the performance of the product.

-The phosphor typically used for a near 368 to 371 nanometer emission peak is either europium-doped strontium fluoride (SrB_{2}F_{8}:Eu^{2+}) or europium-doped strontium borate (Sr_{3}B_{2}O_{6}:Eu^{2+}) while the phosphor used to produce a peak around 350 to 353 nanometres is lead-doped barium silicate (BaSi_{2}O_{5}:Pb^{+}).
-"Blacklight blue" lamps peak at 365 nm.
+The phosphor typically used for a near 368 to 371 nanometer emission peak is either europium-doped strontium borofluoride (SrB_{2}F_{8}:Eu^{2+}) or europium-doped strontium borate (Sr_{3}B_{2}O_{6}:Eu^{2+}) while the phosphor used to produce a peak around 350 to 353 nanometres is lead-doped barium silicate (BaSi_{2}O_{5}:Pb^{+}).
+A commonly-cited peak for "BLB" lamps, regardless of the type, is 365 nm.